Rags (2012 film): Plot

 Heartbroken, Charlie packs his things and plans to leave, but Kadee finds him and pleads with him to stay until she introduces Rags.
 To everyone's surprise, she calls up Charlie, having put together the pieces from him telling her to be herself.
-Ecstatic, Charlie begins to sing for the crowd, but soon invites Kadee up to the stage and tells her to sing her songs, which she does with her father's encouragement.
-Upon hearing his daughter's true talent, Reginald is astounded and gives Kadee charge of her career from that point on.
-Lloyd, fed up with his father and brother’s mistreatment, then reveals that Charlie's mom actually left The Palace to Charlie, not Arthur, which just adds to Charlie's day.
+Ecstatic, Charlie begins to sing for the crowd but soon invites Kadee up to the stage and tells her to sing her songs, which she does with her father's encouragement.
+Upon hearing his daughter's true talent, Reginald is astounded and puts Kadee in charge of her career from that point on.
+Lloyd, fed up with his father and brother’s mistreatment, reveals that Charlie's mom left The Palace to Charlie, not Arthur, which adds to Charlie's day.

-Charlie and Kadee start dating and appear on many covers of magazines.
-The movie ends with them singing "Me And You Against The World" at The Palace, now owned by Charlie and still managed by Diego and Martha, with Lloyd as a backup dancer, while Arthur and Andrew are made janitors as punishment for their actions towards Charlie.
+Charlie and Kadee start dating and appear on many magazine covers.
+The movie ends with them singing "Me And You Against The World" at The Palace, now owned by Charlie and still managed by Diego and Martha.
+Lloyd is a backup dancer, while Arthur and Andrew are made janitors as punishment for their actions towards Charlie.